-IMPORTANT: Page limits: remember to keep to the page limits where these are specified.
+IMPORTANT: Page limits: at both stages, remember to keep to the page limits where these are specified.

 The minimum font size allowed is 11 points.
 The page size is A4, and all margins (top, bottom, left, right) should be at least 15 mm (not including any footers or headers).